- Books, Literature, and Writing»

 Let's Spice It Up ...

-What’s a true mystery without a bit of the unexplained?
+What’s a true mystery or thriller without a bit of the supernatural?
 Yes, it is great when you read a murder mystery and you find out at the end that “the Butler did it?”
 However, what would happen if there was an unexplained phenomenon?

 There are unique times when we want to use our imagination regarding an issue.
 It puts a hint of speculation when you read about a character experiencing something that has not been explained.
 This article is about writing your story to your select audience who really enjoy a mystery!